ericlyn4s/tech-blog/README.md

 ## Credits

-I had a tutor session with Charlie Puentes on 2/13/24.
+I had tutor sessions with Charlie Puentes on 2/13/24 and 2/20/24.

 ## License